MaxOliveberg/dataframe_aggregator/README.md

 keep in memory, and you need to average this data (for example, it could be a Monte Carlo simulation) then you can use this code.

 As of now, it is very niche to my use case.
-Currently, it assumes that the rows are ordered.
+The code is formally untested and assumes that your dataframes will always have its rows in the same order.
+Thus, it can be haphazard to use.